dataset-ninja/ccagt/ABSTRACT.md

 Factors contributing to this challenge include inadequate or nonexistent screening measures leading to late-stage detection and limited availability or affordability of standard treatment options.
 Infection by the <i>Human Papillomavirus</i> (HPV) serves as a primary cause of cervical cancer.
 Early detection and appropriate treatment can result in a cure; however, early detection remains a formidable task.
 Biopsy remains the gold standard for cancer and pre-cancerous lesion detection, although its invasive nature limits its use to extreme cases.

 The authors note that cancer cells typically exhibit abnormal DNA content, a condition known as aneuploidy, which is associated with tumorigenesis.
 Increased protein synthesis in aneuploid cells characterizes the transition from normal to malignant cells.
 Argyrophilic Nucleolar Organizer Regions (AgNORs) can serve as valuable markers for quantifying cell proliferation, differentiation, and malignant transformation.
 AgNORs offer the advantage of simplicity and cost-effectiveness in detecting cell proliferation.
 Reports highlight the diagnostic and prognostic potential of AgNORs in cervical cytology.
 One diagnostic approach involves counting NORs, which are easily identifiable through the AgNOR staining technique.
 NORs are loops of DNA in cell nuclei containing ribosomal RNA genes, making them identifiable through AgNOR staining due to their interaction with argyrophilic nuclear proteins.
-While manual evaluation of AgNORs is commonly practiced, it is prone to issues like variation in visual perception, varying levels of cytologist expertise, slow processing times, and human errors.
+While manual evaluation of AgNORs is commonly practised, it is prone to issues like variation in visual perception, varying levels of cytologist expertise, slow processing times, and human errors.

 The methodology of gaining the images encompasses several key steps.
 Initially, fields are generated from whole-slide images, followed by data splitting into training (52%), validation (35%), and test (13%) sets.
 Note, that **splits are not pre-defined**.
 The next step involves training a neural network, and finally, the results are evaluated.